KPCOFGS/MazeSolver/README.md

 # MazeSolver
-This generates a maze based on input row and column size.
+This generates a maze based on input row and column size, and it will solve the maze.
 Minimum size is 5x5.
 To Generate, you need to have PIL installed
 <br>
 Fast Use:
 <br>